Halitosis (Bad Breath) Treatment

 Does smoking cause bad breath?

+Yes, smoking is a significant cause of bad breath (halitosis).
 Many smokers suffer from bad breath from time to time.
 Heavy smokers are usually more frequently affected, but occasional smokers also get bad breath.
-Studies suggest that smokers are less likely than non-smokers to even notice that they have bad breath.

 Questions About Bad Breath Treatment?